Share This

 The SRO Photo Gallery opens the first exhibition of the 2011/2012 exhibits season - David Schalliol: Isolated Building Studies – Revealing Meaning through Recontextualization – on Friday, September 2nd.
 Come by the School of Art at Texas Tech and meet featured artist David Schalliol during a reception from 5-7 p.m.

-Two other exhibitions will be opening that evening at the School of Art also, the Annual Art Faculty Exhibition and the Annual MFA Candidate Group Show.
+how to invest in netflix Two other exhibitions will be opening that evening at the School of Art also, the Annual Art Faculty Exhibition and the Annual MFA Candidate Group Show.

 August 29, 2011 No Comments